 How to Optimize Permalinks for SEO

-The first step in creating an optimized permalink is to pick the best structure tag for your website.
-This is to make sure your permalinks are consistent across the site.
+The first step in creating an optimized permalink for SEO is to pick the best structure tag for your website.
+This is to make sure your new permalink is consistent across the site.
 Here are some common structure tags to choose from:

-Day and name – preferable for higher traffic news websites that publish multiple articles daily.
+Preferable for higher traffic news websites that publish multiple articles daily.
 The structure includes the full date (year, month, and day), separated by a slash, and followed by the post name.
-For instance:

-When it comes to writing the slug of a URL, there are some permalink SEO best practices to follow:
+When it comes to writing the slug of a URL, there are some SEO-friendly permalinks and best practices to follow:

-- It should describe what the page or post is about.
+- It should describe what the particular page or post is about.